geekofalltrades/SSoB/TESTING.md

 ## Testing Methodology

-Proceed through each section in order.
+Read each section fully before starting, then proceed through each section in order.

 Considerations:

+* Pay attention to which and how many stones you've collected.
+The Dark Brotherhood Sanctuary gem has a section devoted to it, so don't collect it before that section.
+Make sure that there are enough gems left to collect to complete each section.
 * Test toggling quest markers both via the console and via the MCM at least once each.
 * Start new characters using Alternate Start: Live Another Life, *not* by